mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-1.md

 Only the bravest explorers are invited to play expedition cards in five colours ranging in values between 2 and 10.
 Certainly not for the faint hearted.

 In Lost Cities two players take it in turns to play a card, then draw a card.
-Playing a colour card for the first time will start your expedition of that colour.
+Playing a colour card for the first time, to your side of the board, will start your expedition of that colour.
 For the remainder of the game, cards of that colour are stacked on to that card and they must be of a higher value than the previous card.
 The aim of the expedition is to have the cards total more than 20 and you will score victory points for how high above 20 the expedition totals.
 So if your yellow cards total 32, the expedition will score you twelve points.
 The difficulty being, you start the game with extremely limited information, just the cards in your hand, and if your expedition does not total 20 at the end of the game, you score minus points equal to the deficit.
 All the while your opponent is trying to build up their own expeditions.

 ![Lost Cities cards](/img/lost-cities-01.jpg)